gtsoul-tech/gtsoul-tech/README.md

-# 💫 About Me:
+# About Me:
-👋 Hi there!<br>I’m a Software Engineer at VectorCamp, passionate about building efficient, scalable, and impactful software.
-I enjoy solving complex problems, exploring new technologies, and contributing to open-source projects.<br><br>🚀 Always curious, always learning.
+⚙️ Hi there!<br>I’m a Software Engineer at VectorCamp, passionate about building efficient, scalable, and impactful software.
+I enjoy solving complex problems, exploring new technologies, and contributing to open-source projects.<br><br>💻 Always coding, always curious.

 ## 🌐 Socials: